lamini-ai/lamini-examples/prompt_engineering.md

 ## User vs. System Prompts

 A query such as `"What was the decision in Nixon v.
-United States?"` represents a user prompt, seeking specific information and tailored responses, while a system prompt, an optional directive, sets the context and guides the language model's overall behavior and tone.
+United States?"` represents a user prompt, seeking specific information and tailored responses.
+On the other hand, a system prompt, an optional directive, sets the context and guides the language model's overall behavior and tone.

 You can add a system prompt to generate an output tailored to a legal ethics symposium,